 If you walk the main road in La Punta until the end, there’s an opening to the beach.
 It gets busy in the evening as people come to watch the surfers and the sunset.
 In fact, this is probably one of the most popular places to watch the sunset in Puerto Escondido.

 On the left is a large rock cliff with fishermen casting their nets, birds circling overhead, and surfers along the break trying to catch the last waves of the day.
 The entire scene is lovely as the sun sets over the ocean.

 Wednesday nights in Puerto Escondido are for salsa dancing at Congo Bar.
 This place gets crowded!
 And even the open-air terrace gets hot.

 If you’re keen on salsa dancing, arrive early when there is more space.
 There are drink specials until 11 pm and around midnight, the live salsa music turns to Reggaeton.

 This area is best known for surfing but there are a few other interesting things to do in Zicatela.
 Not surprisingly, most revolve around the beach.
 Zicatela is also known for the best nightlife in Puerto Escondido.

-If you struggle with the motivation to work out, perhaps doing a workout on the beach will inspire you.
+If you like to work out while on vacation, what could be more motivating than a gym on the beach?
 Paradise Gym is an eco-gym located directly on the beach in Zicatela.
 That’s right, you can hear the sounds of the ocean while you exercise.